PeppeL-G/course-material/src/lectures/report-writing/README.md

 </template>
 <template v-slot:example-2-good>

-In the application any user can create and login to an account, and thereafter upload photos belonging to the account they are logged in to.
+In the application any user can create and login to an account, and thereafter upload photos belonging to the account they logged in to.

 </template>
 <template v-slot:mistake>